+The Charter School shall immediately notify the SELPA and coordinate the procedures in this policy with the SELPA of the discipline of any student with a disability or student that the Charter School or the SELPA would be deemed to have knowledge that the student had a disability.

+Services During Suspension

-- 1. Notification of SELPA/District: The Charter School shall immediately notify the SELPA/District and coordinate the procedures in this policy with the SELPA/District of the discipline of any student with a disability or student that the Charter School or the SELPA/District would be deemed to have knowledge that the student had a disability. - 2.
-Services During Suspension: Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general education curriculum, although in another setting (which could constitute a change of placement and the student's IEP would reflect this change), and to progress toward meeting the goals set out in the child's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
+Students suspended for more than ten (10) school days in a school year shall continue to receive services so as to enable the student to continue to participate in the general-education curriculum, although in another setting (which could constitute a change of placement and the student's IEP would reflect this change), and to progress toward meeting the goals set out in the child's IEP/504 Plan; and receive, as appropriate, a functional behavioral assessment and behavioral intervention services and modifications, that are designed to address the behavior violation so that it does not recur.
 These services may be provided in an interim alternative educational setting.

+Procedural Safeguards/Manifestation Determination

-- 3. Procedural Safeguards/Manifestation Determination: Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of student conduct, the Charter School, the parent, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parent/guardian to determine: - 1.
-If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - 2.
-If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan.
+Within ten (10) school days of a recommendation for expulsion or any decision to change the placement of a child with a disability because of a violation of a code of student conduct, the Charter School, the parent/guardian, and relevant members of the IEP/504 Team shall review all relevant information in the student's file, including the child's IEP/504 Plan, any teacher observations, and any relevant information provided by the parents/guardians to determine:

+- a.
+If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
+If the conduct in question was the direct result of the local educational agency's failure to implement the IEP/504 Plan